rust-gamedev/rust-gamedev.github.io/content/news/015/index.md

-Although still in very early stages of development, [Rust GPU released v0.1 in October][rustgpu-v0.1], and has already garnered over 2000 stars on Github.
+Although still in very early stages of development, [Rust GPU released v0.1 in October][rustgpu-v0.1], and has already garnered over 2000 stars on GitHub.
 Currently, compiling and running very simple shaders works, and a significant portion of the core library also compiles.
 While things like if-statements and while-loops are working, many things aren't implemented yet.